hall-polymers/pppmd/README.md

 # Initial release of PPPMD2 (v0.0.0)
 **Post-Processing Polymer Molecular Dynamics**: Suite of tools to do post-processing calculations relevant to polymers.
 The primary difference between PPPMD (1) and PPPMD2 is the inclusion of the nliesen subpackage, which includes "dump_tools.py".
-This package adds the following functionality to the package...
+This package adds the following functionality...

 **Release Date: 7/26/20**